-These analysis of financial statements class 12 notes cover Part 2 Chapter 4 of NCERT Accountancy Part II in the 2026-27 reprint, the opening chapter of Part B that introduces every tool a Commerce student uses to read a published Balance Sheet and Statement of Profit and Loss.
-The chapter is the bridge between Part 2 Chapter 3 (Schedule III format) and Chapters 9 and 10 (Ratios, Cash Flow), and the CBSE Board paper has not skipped a theory question from this chapter in any of the last seven sittings.
+These analysis of financial statements class 12 notes cover Part 2 Chapter 4 of NCERT Accountancy, 2026-27 reprint.
+It opens Part B and teaches students to read a published Balance Sheet and Statement of Profit and Loss.
+CBSE has set a theory question from it in each of the last seven sittings.

-- CBSE Weightage: 4 marks (Part B, Financial Statement Analysis cluster), 1 MCQ plus 1 short-answer almost every year
+- CBSE Weightage: 4 marks; 1 MCQ plus 1 short-answer almost every year

-These notes are reviewed by Chartered Accountants and senior Commerce educators, mapped to the 2026-27 NCERT Accountancy Part II textbook (Reprint 2026-27), and verified against the last six years of CBSE Class 12 Board papers.
+These notes are reviewed by Chartered Accountants and Commerce educators, mapped to the 2026-27 NCERT textbook, and checked against six years of CBSE papers.

 Also Check: